26 Best Things to Do in Naxos, Greece: The Complete Guide

 From beautifully preserved artifacts to intricate artworks, the exhibits showcase the art, architecture, and lifestyle of that era.

-Also, the museum provides a captivating and educational experience through opulent rooms, detailed frescoes, and a guided tour to learn about the significant influence of Venetian rule.
+Also, the museum offers a captivating and educational experience through opulent rooms, detailed frescoes, and a guided tour that explores the significant influence of Venetian rule.

 ✔️ Naxos Archaeological Museum